bjennings76/100-days-of-code/log.md

 1. Some bug fixes in the main scene

 #### Thoughts
-I needed to re-implement my 'maintain offset' option into the new VRTK scripts.
-Did a much better job this time around.
-May submit it as an option to the VRTK repo when I get a chance.

-#### Link(s) to work
-[Maintain Offset in VRTK Snap Checkin](

-### Day 48: March 4, Saturday

-#### Today's Progress
-1. Implemented 'maintain offset' in VRTK scripts

-#### Thoughts
 Not much work today, alas.
 Was able to check in a fix for the scene, though.

 #### Link(s) to work
-[Main Scene Fixes Checkin](https://github.com/bjennings76/unity-vr-puppeteer/commit/8ecce4cbccea800a3d56a09bf53e3e5e6fd164ef) )
+[Main Scene Fixes Checkin](https://github.com/bjennings76/unity-vr-puppeteer/commit/8ecce4cbccea800a3d56a09bf53e3e5e6fd164ef)